Activity-based working: The activity-based office

 The most recent study released in 2020 by Veldhoen + Company, the founders of Activity Based Working, was the biggest global research project on Activity Based Working.
-The research set out searching for the measurable impact that Activity Based Working has, and drivers of success in Activity Based Working transitions.
-The research project was started in July 2019 and since then, COVID-19 had impacted every aspect of our lives, especially how we work.
-With a reach involving 32,369 responses and spanning 11 countries, the questions that were explored in addition to questions used from Leesman surveys, provided valuable context to understanding office workers’ behaviour.
-In particular the question we all face now in 2021 with what it might mean to go back to the office.
+The research set out to understand the measurable impact of Activity Based Working and the drivers of success in Activity Based Working transitions.
+The research project was started in July 2019, and was impacted by the COVID-19 pandemic in 2020.
+The report included 32,369 responses spanning 11 countries, and explored questions used in Leesman Index surveys providing valuable context to understanding office workers' behaviour - with the opportunity to explore what factors would be most important as organisations transition to a post-pandemic return to the office.
 The data tells us not only what type of workplace to return to, but also how to do so.